IntersectMBO/cardano-updates/posts/2022-09-20-consensus.markdown

   version of the prototype and the jump interval is very small.
 - Work on integrating Conway has [stopped][nicks-comment-conway] since priorities have changed.
+- We started work on benchmarking epoch-boundaries and epoch overhead [pr-4014][pr-4014].
+To this end, we made use of a modified version of our `db-analyser` tool.
+We ran the new benchmarking setup using the Cardano mainnet chain, and we can see that block tick and application take substantially longer at epoch boundaries, although there are a couple of slots during an epoch in which these computations take more than normal.
+We notified the ledger team about these findings.
+We will use this modified version of `db-analyser` to investigate the epoch overhead.

 # Workstreams